 With people rushing to complete last-minute errands, trying to arrive on time and driving after a couple alcoholic beverages, the roads become a dangerous place.

-At Fellows Hymowitz, we want your awareness to be heightened this holiday season.
+At Fellows Hymowitz Rice, we want your awareness to be heightened this holiday season.
 Lives are extinguished each December from avoidable car crashes.
 Here are some safety tips to avoid becoming another statistic:

 -Drive protected.
 Always put on your seat-belt the second you get in your car.
 Make sure all children are in the proper safety seats that are aligned to their age, height and weight

 -Drive sober.
 Even if you only had one drink, this can negatively alter capabilities behind the wheel.
 Designate a sober friend in advance or arrange an alternative transportation, such as a cab, Uber or Lyft.

 -Drive alert.
 If you are the least bit tired, pull over and take a short nap.
 Alternate drivers if there are other occupants in the vehicle.

 -Drive attentively.
 Never use a cellphone while driving.
 If you need GPS directions, have the passenger navigate the way or pull over to figure out your directions.